 If you’re still shopping around for a house, you should consider living somewhere that’s not prone to natural disasters (e.g. tornadoes and wildfires).
 This is because geography can affect how much you’ll have to pay for your premiums.
 According to the Insurance Information Institution, homeowners from Texas and Louisiana pay the most for their insurance.

 Your rate will also be affected by your neighborhood.
 For instance, properties that are close to a fire department will be cheaper to insure.
-You can hire a property management company to help you find a suitable neighborhood that’ll keep premium rates down.
+You can hire a property maintenance company to help you find a suitable neighborhood that’ll keep premium rates down.

 #8 Increase your liability insurance